RadiumCore/Validity/README.md

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](<>) are created regularly to indicate new official, stable release versions of Radium Core.
+[Tags](<>) are created regularly to indicate new official, stable release versions of Validity.

 Change log can be found in [CHANGELOG.md](CHANGELOG.md).